melnikov-s/codex-sdk/README.md

 The `state.taskList` property contains an array of TaskItem objects representing the current todo list.
 Each task has a `completed` boolean and a `label` string.

 The `state.statusLine` property allows you to display custom status information above the terminal input.
 You can set it to any React component or simple text using `setState({statusLine: "Processing..."})` or `setState({statusLine: <Text color="green">✓ Ready</Text>})`.

+The `state.approvalPolicy` property contains the current approval policy for tool execution, which can be "suggest", "auto-edit", or "full-auto".
+This policy determines how shell commands and file modifications are approved by the user.

 ---